pmean/build-website/text/08/ImpossibleResume-08.md

 > on the 25-year chronicle of the HIV-AIDS pandemic.\"*
 > [www.stevesimonphoto.com/](http://www.stevesimonphoto.com/)

-Â I\'m also a wonderful painter.
+ I\'m also a wonderful painter.

 > *\"Steve Simon - Painting the Spirit of Beautiful Places\"*
 > [www.stevesimon.com/](http://www.stevesimon.com/)